fhdsl/AnVIL_Demos/docs/02-scale-with-workflows.md

 Next we will go over how to set up a Data Table so that you can use data from another Workspace in your own analysis.

 :::{.notice}
-For this exercise, you will need your own copy of the [`shorts-combine-data-workspaces`](https://anvil.terra.bio/#workspaces/anvil-outreach/shorts-combine-data-workspaces) Workspace.
+For this exercise, you will need your own copy of the [`demos-combine-data-workspaces`](https://anvil.terra.bio/#workspaces/anvil-outreach/demos-combine-data-workspaces) Workspace.
 If you have not already done so, follow the instructions in the [Preparation](#scale-with-workflows-preparation) section to clone a copy of the Workspace now.
 :::

 ### Open your Workspace

-To get started, navigate to your cloned copy of `shorts-combine-data-workspaces`.
+To get started, navigate to your cloned copy of `demos-combine-data-workspaces`.

 You can find your Workspace in Terra by clicking on "Workspaces" in the dropdown menu, or you can go there directly at [`anvil.terra.bio/#workspaces`](https://anvil.terra.bio/#workspaces).
 Once there, you should see your Workspace under the "MY WORKSPACES" tab.
 It may also show up in your recently viewed Workspaces.
 Click on the Workspace name to open it.  **Make sure you are in *your copy* of the Workspace.**  If you are in the original Workspace, you will not have permission to start up Jupyter and run commands.